Francisco Luís Gomes: Honours

 Gomes was the recipient of numerous honours, in view of his significant contributions in the fields of literature, history, economy and political science.
 Due to his significant contributions towards the study of political economy, the Society of Economists of Paris appointed him as an Associate Member, a rare honour which he shared with four other eminent personages, namely, William Ewart Gladstone, Mungueti, John Stuart Mill and Richard Cobden.
 Upon his visit to France on the occasion of the Universal Exhibition held in Paris in 1867, the elite among the French economists and philosophers paid a public tribute to Gomes for his contributions to the study of political economy.
 The French monarch Napoleon III received him in a special audience and felicitated him for his achievements.

 Among other honours, Gomes was appointed Member of the Royal Asiatic Society of Bombay, Member of the Society of Medical Sciences of Lisbon, Member of the Society of Political Economy of Cadiz, Member of the Royal Academy of Sciences of Lisbon, and was awarded the Doctorate of Social and Political Sciences of the Catholic University of Leuven in Belgium.
 His loyalty to the Portuguese Empire coupled with his love and enthusiasm for the Portuguese language and culture resulted in him being honoured with the knighthood of the Ordem Militar de Nosso Senhor Jesus Cristo by the Portuguese government.

 Death

 In 1869, Gomes was afflicted with a debilitating illness and his body began to waste.
-He hoped to spend his remaining days in Goa, and left Europe for India by the S.S.
+He hoped to spend his remaining days in Goa, and left Europe for British India by the S.S.
 Messalia on 25 September.
 36 hours after entering the Atlantic Ocean, he died on board the ship on 30 September, aged 40.
-The eminent Portuguese writer, Júlio Dantas commented about Gomes' legacy:
+Portuguese writer Júlio Dantas wrote about Gomes' legacy: